indiainvestments/content/content/excel/quantifying-returns-cagr-and-xirr/cagr.md

 **The mathematical formula above poses no restrictions on that front**.

-However, in the above graph, we’ve no way of visualizing or placing $$r$$, the rate of growth (CAGR).
+However, in the above graph, we’ve no way of visualizing or placing *r*, the rate of growth (CAGR).

 It’s a power-law formula.